kaushalbrahmbhatt38/kaushal-portfolio/README.md

 ## Build for Production

-Run `ng build --configuration production` to build the project.
+Run `ng build --configuration production --base-href` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Step to deploy Angular site to